thehonorguard/mkdocs/docs/basics.md

 ## Support teams

 All available support teams ultimately fall under a platoon leader's command, however support teams are allowed to make decisions at their own discretion like relocating or engaging high priority targets.
 It is also possible for HQ to call the support team away for different tasking.

-# Task Force Omega player's handbook

-> **This is a document designed to accompany the Task Force Omega Mission Series.**
->
-> *In it, you will find a quick reference for some of the most basic information you will need in order to function effectively on the TFO Server.*

 ## General attitude and approach